ssunkari/customer-information-system/README.md

 ### Environmental differences

-The auth keys are injected via environment variables, can be different for different environments.
+Nothing except for configuration for API endpoints/keys.

+Uses dotnet core ASPNETCORE_ENVIRONMENT environment variable.

 ### Tools

+[docker-compose.yml](/docker-compose.yml) file exists to allow developer to easily run a local version of the API.

+Build: `docker-compose build`

+Run: `docker-compose up`

-See [here](/TESTING-RULES.md) for how to run performance tests.
+See [here](/TESTING.md) for how to run performance tests.

 Postman pack is included in the root of the application for testing purposes.